jrgillick/laughter-detection/README.md

 - To train a new model on Switchboard, see `compute_features.py` and `train_model.py`
 - To run the laugh detector from the command line, use `python segment_laughter.py <input_audio_path> <stored_model_path> <output_audio_path> <threshold>(optional) <min_length>(optional)`
 - e.g. `python segment_laughter.py my_audio_file.wav models/new_model.h5 laughs.wav 0.8 0.1`
+- Or if you want each separate laugh exported as it's own audio file, enter a folder for the output path.
+- e.g. `python segment_laughter.py my_audio_file.wav models/new_model.h5 my_folder 0.8 0.1`

   #### Parameters
   - The threshold parameter adjusts the minimum probability threshold for classifying a frame as laughter.
 The default is 0.5, but you can  experiment with settings between 0 and 1 to see what works best for your data.
 Lower threshold values may give more false positives but may also recover a higher percentage of laughs from your file.